dotbitHQ/das_account_indexer/readme.md

     * `make rpc-mac`
     * `make rpc-linux`
 4. `*.h` files missing, if this error happen, see `eth-1.9.14` dir for solution;
-5. other errors which your can't handle, contract me.
+5. other errors which your can't handle, contact me.

 #### run
 * start cmd: